Accessing your student information

 Formal requests under the Information Privacy Act

-If you can get access to the information you’re looking for through informal requests, you can submit a formal request for access to information under the Information Privacy Act .
+If you cannot get access to the information you’re looking for through informal requests, you can submit a formal request for access to information under the Information Privacy process.